coolbeevip/ansible-playbook/mysql/README.md

 Planning for installation directory

-> The following path is the default path.
-Before installation, you can edit the variables in `var_mysql.yml` to change to the path you want.
-The path that contains **\_fast\_** in the path variable is recommended to be defined on the SSD disk

 | PATH | DESCRIPTION |
 | ---- | ---- |
 | /etc/hosts | Map Domain Address with IP Address |